 Your Free Consultation at Kelly Vision Center

-Dr. James Kelly is a board-certified ophthalmologist, with refractive surgery as his subspecialty.
+Dr. James Kelly is a board-certified ophthalmologist in Long Island, with refractive surgery as his subspecialty.
 As a comprehensive refractive surgeon, Dr. Kelly is certified in all aspects of refractive surgery, which allows him to offer patients a full range of surgical and non-surgical options to get the best solution possible for their visual needs.
 There are very few doctors in the country that are able to offer this.
 Since founding Kelly Vision Center in 1998, providing excellence in clinical and surgical care for patients is Dr. Kelly’s top priority.
 He and his team offer a highly professional, personalized, patient-centric experience.
 For more information about corneal cross-linking or keratoconus, or to learn if you’re a candidate for this treatment, please contact us to set up your free consultation at Kelly Vision Center.